-SYNTHETIC FIBER PROCESSING TEX.
-435
+TEX.
+435 SYNTHETIC FIBER PROCESSING

-Required of seniors in Yarn Manufacturing and Synthetic Options

-Elective for others
+Required of seniors in Yarn Manufacturing and Synthetic Options Elective for others

 Studies of the contributions of individual fibers to the entire blend covering both the man-made as well as natural fibers.
 Processing of man-made fibers into spun yarn and fabric, particularly on the cotton system.
 The processing of man-made fibers by new methods, such as by direct spinning and the Pacific Converter.
 Studies of the modification of machines for processing synthetic fibers alone or in blend with other fibers.
-Three 1-hour lectures and one 2-hour laboratory period per week.